 The Retail-Entertainment Segment derives revenue primarily from direct sales of entertainment products.
-Sales are generally of a cash-and-carry nature, and contain a single performance obligation.
+Sales are generally of a cash-and-carry nature and contain a single performance obligation.
 Consequently, revenue is recorded at the point in time in which the sale is made.
 Revenues are recorded net of sales taxes collected from customers.
+The Company recognizes the portion of the dollar value of prepaid stored-value products that ultimately is unredeemed ("breakage") in accordance with ASC 606-10-32-11 through 32-13 Measurement-Constraining Estimates of Variable Consideration.